dontinelli/fyta-plant-card/README.md

 - Click on the plant name or image to see detailed plant information
 - Click on any sensor to see its historical data graph
 - Hover over sensors to see tooltips with detailed status information
-- Hover over the battery circle indicator to see exact battery percentage
+- Battery indicator only appears when battery level is below 10%

 ![Card Demonstration](assets/card-vid.gif)